9 Mindblowing Stargazing Sites in California's High Desert | KCET

 Grandview Campground, Inyo County

 It's not easy to find a higher spot in the high desert than this favorite among Southern California astronomers, at 8,500 feet in the pinyon juniper forested slopes of the White Mountains, well into the Inyo National Forest.
 Just 20 miles of paved road from the thriving metropolis of Big Pine gets you out of much of the pesky atmosphere and away from the night lighting in the Owens Valley.
 Because it's so popular with the stargazing set, the Forest Service asks campers to keep their ambient lighting to a minimum.
 The result?
-A nearly unimpeded view of the night sky, with the High Sierra's peaks lest then 20 miles across the valley below.
+A nearly unimpeded view of the night sky, with the High Sierra's peaks less than 20 miles across the valley below.
 The Forest Service asks for a $5 donation per night of camping.
 (We've paid five times that much for less-inspiring places to sleep.)
 Sites are first come, first served, and keep in mind two very important details: 1) you'll have to bring water, because the campground doesn't have any, and 2) this spot is at 8,500 feet and well to the north of much of the desert, so count on winter storms closing it.

 Bridgeport, Mono County

 Mono County has an embarrassment of places to lay back and watch the stars wheel overhead, with literally thousands of places to camp or park for hours with no one going past.
 The Forest Service has a good guide to some dispersed camping spots here.
 So rather than choose among the many spectacular primitive camping sites the county offers, we're listing two that offer some comfort.
 Bridgeport, the Mono County seat, is a must-visit.
-Despite being the spot where thee county courthouse and offices shoulder up to busy route 395, this small town has so little light that it barely edges out of the black in this authoritative dark sky mapping tool.
+Despite being the spot where the county courthouse and offices shoulder up to busy Route 395, this small town has so little light that it barely edges out of the black in this authoritative dark sky mapping tool.
 Even standing downtown, you should be able to see the Milky Way running from one horizon to the other.
 And at least one local lodge yours truly has stayed in lets you walk out the back door of your room, find a spot on the lawn with the Walker River flowing past, and gaze at that dark sky for hours.

 Benton Hot Springs, Mono County